HarshitKumarShorthillsAI/RAG/README.md

 - Performed data validation to avoid redundant or low-quality Q&A pairs.

 ### Step 4: Storing Processed Data in CSV
-- Stored the structured Q&A dataset in a CSV file named `medline_qa_dataset.csv`.
+- Stored the structured Q&A dataset in a CSV file.
 - CSV Columns:
   - **Question**: AI-generated medical question based on Medline text.
   - **Answer**: Mistral AI-generated response for the given question.